 He was met by tournament founder Brian Callaghan and director Stuart Conquest but it was Chief Arbiter Laurent Freyd who showed him round the playing areas including the top tables.

-Interviewed by Jovanka Houska, commentator and British Women’s Champion, on our daily web show emphasised how chess had put Gibraltar on the map.
+Interviewed by Jovanka Houska, commentator and British Women’s Champion, on our daily web show emphasised how chess and the quality of the chess training classes had put Gibraltar on the map.

 Dr Garcia said the festival had not just encouraged the younger generations of chess players in Gibraltar to play the game but it had also placed Gibraltar firmly in the world of chess across the world.

 He further commented that although there are many international sports and events which take place in Gibraltar annually chess is the most international.